Intuitionistic Type Theory

 We begin with a bird’s eye view of some important aspects of intuitionistic type theory.
 Readers who are unfamiliar with the theory may prefer to skip it on a first reading.

 The origins of intuitionistic type theory are Brouwer’s intuitionism and Russell’s type theory.
-Like Church’s classical simple theory of types it is based on the lambda calculus with types, but differs from it in that it is based on the propositions-as-types principle, discovered by Curry (1958) for propositional logic and extended to predicate logic by Howard (1980) and de Bruijn (1970).
+Like Church’s classical simple theory of types it is based on a lambda calculus with types, but differs from it in that it uses the propositions-as-types principle, discovered by Curry (1958) for propositional logic and extended to predicate logic by Howard (1980) and de Bruijn (1970).
 This extension was made possible by the introduction of indexed families of types (dependent types) for representing the predicates of predicate logic.
 In this way all logical connectives and quantifiers can be interpreted by type formers.
 In intuitionistic type theory further types are added, such as a type of natural numbers, a type of small types (a universe) and a type of well-founded trees.
 The resulting theory contains intuitionistic number theory (Heyting arithmetic) and much more.

 The theory is formulated in natural deduction where the rules for each type former are classified as formation, introduction, elimination, and equality rules.
 These rules exhibit certain symmerties between the introduction and elimination rules following Gentzen’s and Prawitz’ treatment of natural deduction, as explained in the entry on proof-theoretic semantics.